 - 1. Permit Compliance.
 Coastal Development Permit Amendment 5-06-460-A3 permits the relocation of propane tanks out of a wetland area and the implementation of a habitat mitigation and monitoring program, including wetland restoration and re-vegetation, as expressly described and conditioned herein.
-The permittee shall construct, monitor and maintain the proposed habitat mitigation project consistent with the standards set forth in the "Mitigation and Monitoring Program for the Los Alamitos Pump Station Construction Project, Prepared for Orange County Public Works Department by Dudek, December 2012."
+The permittee shall construct, monitor and maintain the proposed habitat mitigation project consistent with the standards set forth in the "Mitigation and Monitoring Program for the Los Alamitos Pump Station Construction Project, Prepared for Orange County Public Works Department by Dudek, February 2013."
 All development must occur in strict compliance with the proposal as set forth in the application for permit, subject to any special conditions.
 Any deviation from the approved plans must be submitted for review by the Executive Director to determine whether another amendment to the underlying coastal development permit is required.
 Any additional development will require another amendment to the permit or a new coastal development permit.
 No changes to the approved development shall occur without a Commission amendment to this coastal development permit or a new coastal development permit, unless the Executive Director determines that no amendment or new permit is required. - 2.
 Performance Criteria Annual Monitoring Report.
-Each year, for a minimum of five years from the date of permit amendment issuance, the permittee shall submit, for the review and approval of the Executive Director, an annual monitoring report prepared by a qualified Resource Specialist which documents whether the approved project is in conformance with the performance criteria set forth in the "Mitigation and Monitoring Program for the Los Alamitos Pump Station Construction Project, Prepared for Orange County Public Works Department by Dudek, December
+Each year, for a minimum of five years from the date of permit amendment issuance, the permittee shall submit, for the review and approval of the Executive Director, an annual monitoring report prepared by a qualified Resource Specialist which documents whether the approved project is in conformance with the performance criteria set forth in the "Mitigation and Monitoring Program for the Los Alamitos Pump Station Construction Project, Prepared for Orange County Public Works Department by Dudek, February

-2012."
+2013."
 The annual monitoring report shall include photographic documentation of plant species and plant coverage.
-No more than five percent (5%) of the habitat restoration area shall be covered with non-native plants at any time.
-At the end of five years, a minimum of seventy percent (70%) of the habitat restoration area shall be covered with native plants.
+For Area A (0.40-acre wetland): at the end of five years no more than five percent (5%) of the habitat restoration area shall be covered with non-native plants, and a minimum of seventy percent (70%) of the habitat restoration area shall be covered with native plants.
+For Area B (1.03-acre upland): at the end of three years no more than fifteen percent (15%) of the habitat restoration area shall be covered with non-native plants, and a minimum of sixty-five percent (65%) of the habitat restoration area shall be covered with native plants.